thehapax/upgraded-conscious-watcher/README.md

 Telegram Bot for watching power outage urls for changes

-Uses urlwatch to monitors webpages, repository at https://github.com/thp/urlwatch

-user driven or channel feeds
+user driven or channel alerts
-to watch Powergrid us
+to watch Powergrid us in case there is a massive power outage